Contents:

 How is the EPQ assessed?

-1. Project planning and time management skills
+- Project planning and time management skills

-2. Using resources, research skills, and data analysis
+- Using resources, research skills, and data analysis

-3. Developing an idea and achieving planned outcomes
+- Developing an idea and achieving planned outcomes

-4. Self-evaluation and presentation skills
+- Self-evaluation and presentation skills

-What key skills will your child develop?
+What key skills does the EPQ develop?

 Taking the EPQ will provide your child with the opportunity to develop a range of transferable skills, applicable to both higher education and the workplace.
 According to AQA, the EPQ enables students to:

-• Become more critical, reflective, and independent learners
+- Become more critical, reflective, and independent learners

-• Develop and apply decision-making and problem-solving skills
+- Develop and apply decision-making and problem-solving skills

-• Increase their planning, research, analysis, synthesis, evaluation, and presentation skills
+- Increase their planning, research, analysis, synthesis, evaluation, and presentation skills

-• Develop creativity, initiative, and enterprise
+- Develop creativity, initiative, and enterprise

 1. Preparation for university

 The EPQ is excellent preparation for the more self-directed learning expected of students at university.
 They’ll have to be highly self-motivated, organised, and good at managing their time − all skills that the EPQ helps to develop.
+Unlike a traditional A Level, the lack of a set syllabus and directed timetable will require them to become more independent and take initiative.

 2. Reduced entry requirements

+Universities recognise the benefits of doing the EPQ and, depending on the university and course your child is applying to, applicants who take the EPQ may be offered lower entry requirements.
 For example, the standard offer for a course may be ABB, but if your child takes the EPQ, some universities may give a second offer of BBB plus an A in the EPQ.

 3. UCAS application

 If your child is applying to a highly competitive university with low admission rates, it’s likely that many other applicants will have similar predicted grades to them.
-Taking the EPQ will help their application to stand out and will give them a lot to talk about in their personal statement and interview.
+Taking the EPQ will help their UCAS application stand out and will give them a lot to talk about in their personal statement and interview.

-If they undertake an EPQ relevant to their chosen course, it demonstrates commitment to their subject and shows Admission tutors that their interest goes beyond the A Level curriculum.
+If they undertake an EPQ relevant to their chosen course, it demonstrates commitment to their subject and shows admission tutors that their interest goes beyond the A Level curriculum.
 Even if their EPQ topic isn’t directly related to the course they’re applying for, it will still provide clear evidence that they have the critical thinking and independent research skills that universities are looking for.

 These benefits also extend to apprenticeship and job applications!